rosschapman/internetross/blog.md

 What kind of assurance does the 👆🏻provide other than introducing a kind of needless check of implementation details.
 What Kent Dodds calls a <a href="https://kentcdodds.com/blog/avoid-the-test-user">Test User</a>.

 For simple applications and toy examples this level of existentialism is overkill.
+But:

+> Doing the easy thing over and over again leads to the thing that's not simple.
+> <footer><small>Sandi Metz, <cite><a href="https://maintainable.fm/episodes/sandi-metz-making-is-easy-mending-is-a-challenge">Maintainable Podcast</a>, 28:18<cite></small></footer>

 We only need to introduce the conductor when things get too big for one person's head.
-But at that juncture, for example when we achieve market validation for some feature, it's time for the business logic to be liberated, lifted, from within callbacks to achieve an abstraction that sits above the store and our dispatch sequence. xState is an option.
+At that juncture, for example when we achieve market validation for some feature, it's time for the business logic to be liberated, lifted, from within callbacks to achieve an abstraction that sits above the store and our dispatch sequence. xState is an option.
 But I'd like to offer a simplistic version of our conductor built entirely in React in the next post.

 # Preferring repetitive Action notifications over reuse
 Tags: *React, data, actions, code duplication, DRY*